 In the meantime Armstrong maintained his hectic schedule, notching win after win against truly formidable competition.
 This was an era very different from ours, when the ranks were crowded with excellent fighting men, not diluted by superfluous weight classes and meaningless titles, and when fans expected top pugilists to test themselves against dangerous rivals.

 And the simple truth is one would be hard-pressed to find a better stretch of wins in all of boxiana than the ones Armstrong piled up in his prime.
-The list of battlers he bested during those years, in addition to Sarron, Ross, Ambers and Garcia, includes such names as Baby Arizmendi, Benny Bass, Juan Zurita, Frankie Klick, Lew Feldman, Chalky Wright, Ceferino Garcia and Lew Jenkins, a line-up of champions and title challengers that, collectively, eclipses Floyd’s entire record in terms of quality opposition.
+The list of battlers he bested during those years, in addition to Sarron, Ross, Ambers and Garcia, includes such names as Baby Arizmendi, Benny Bass, Juan Zurita, Frankie Klick, Lew Feldman, Chalky Wright, and Lew Jenkins, a line-up of champions and title challengers that, collectively, eclipses Floyd’s entire record in terms of quality opposition.
 And that’s just a sample of the many fighters battered by Armstrong’s churning fists.

 To be more concrete, in February of 1936, Henry lost by decision to Richie Fontaine.
 One month later he avenged the defeat and then began a truly incredible run, winning all but three of 65 bouts in fewer than five years.
 The three matches he didn’t win included the aforementioned draw, a disqualification, and a highly controversial loss to Ambers in their rematch when referee Arthur Donovan deducted five points from Henry for fouls, causing Ambers’ decision win to be widely regarded as an injustice; Armstrong had in fact, for the second time, gotten the better of “The Herkimer Hurricane.”
 Think about it: 65 tilts in 55 months against some of the best fighters in boxing history, and not one truly legit defeat.
 Talk about “the real thing.”